ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/composer.md

 ## Possibly create a swap file {#swap}

 Rumor has it you need about 2 GB of RAM to comfortably install Composer packages.
-If your server has less than 2 GB RAM, consider creating and activating a swap file (which lets the server use hard disk space to supplement RAM):
+If your server has less than 2 GB RAM, consider creating and activating a swap file to make up for the missing RAM (the swap file lets the server use hard disk space to supplement RAM):

 ```bash
 # Create a 1 GB swap file (adjust as needed to get about 2 GB total swap + RAM)